 If you’re not after extreme power or extreme low weight the front and rear pairing works really well too.
 It naturally levels off the results of lever pull to the point where you might actually have to relearn your lopsided hardwired braking responses slightly.

-The Sport version of the MT Trail concept matches an MT5 4 cylinder front brake with an MT4 2 cylinder rear brake and then adds HC 1 finger forged alloy lever blades.
-The result is huge amounts of power up front - where most of the grip is - and then better control at the back tyre for reducing skids.
-It naturally works really well too, although riders who are hardwired to pull the back brake less and the front more might have to relearn their habits to stay the right side of their handlebars.
-The lack of bite point adjust is less critical than on the usual MT5 though as the new blades are a lot more small finger/short reach friendly.
+The Sport version of the MT Trail concept matches an MT5 four-cylinder front brake with an MT4 two-cylinder rear brake and then adds HC 1 finger forged alloy lever blades.
+The result is huge amounts of power up front - where most of the grip is - and then better control at the back tire for reducing skids.
+It naturally works really well too, although riders who are hardwired to pull the back brake less and the front more might have to relearn their habits to stay on the right side of their handlebars.
+The lack of bite point adjust is less critical as the new blades are a lot more small finger/short reach friendly.